pallets/click/docs/complex.rst

 ``Repo`` object and stored it in the context.
 For some more advanced use cases, this might become a problem.
 The default behavior of :func:`make_pass_decorator` is to call :meth:`Context.find_object` which will find the object.
-If it can't find the object, it will raise an error.
+If it can't find the object, :meth:`make_pass_decorator` will raise an error.
 The alternative behavior is to use :meth:`Context.ensure_object` which will find the object, and if it cannot find it, will create one and store it in the innermost context.
 This behavior can also be enabled for :func:`make_pass_decorator` by passing ``ensure=True``: